Call-for-Code/Project-Sample/README.md

 [![License](https://img.shields.io/badge/License-Apache2-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0) [![Community](https://img.shields.io/badge/Join-Community-blue)](https://developer.ibm.com/callforcode/solutions/projects/get-started/)

-_INSTRUCTIONS: This GitHub repository serves as a template you can use to create a new project for the [2023 Call for Code Global Challenge](https://developer.ibm.com/callforcode/global-challenge/).
+\_INSTRUCTIONS: This GitHub repository serves as a template and example you can use to create a well documented README for your project for the [2024 Call for Code Global Challenge](https://developer.ibm.com/callforcode/global-challenge/).

+Your required deliverables and project descriptions should be officially submitted to your My Team > Submissions section of the [Call for Code Global Challenge web site](https://compete.callforcode.skillsnetwork.site/competitions/2024-call-for-code-global-challenge), but you can also optionally include them here for completeness, as it is good practice to clearly document your project in your README file.
+Replace the examples seen here with your own deliverable links.

 Use the **Use this template** button to create a new version of this repository and start entering content for your own Call for Code submission project.
-Make sure you have [registered for the 2023 Call for Code Global Challenge](https://developer.ibm.com/callforcode/global-challenge/register/) to access resources and full project submission instructions.
-Remove any "INSTRUCTIONS" sections when you are ready to submit your project._
+Make sure you have [registered for the 2024 Call for Code Global Challenge](https://www.ibm.com/account/reg/signup?formid=urx-52643) to access resources and full project submission instructions.
+Remove any "INSTRUCTIONS" sections when you are ready to submit your project.

 _New to Git and GitHub?
 This free online course will get you up to speed quickly: [Getting Started with Git and GitHub](https://www.coursera.org/learn/getting-started-with-git-and-github)_.